 - Honey or agave nectar can be used in place of stevia.

 - Coconut flour is the trickiest flour I have ever used.
-It is a high absorbent and absorbs the liquid like a sponge so you’ll find that your pancake mixture will become thicker with time.
+It is a highly absorbent and absorbs the liquid like a sponge so you’ll find that your pancake mixture will become thicker with time.

 Nutritional Info (per serving): 383 Calories | 14.3 g Protein | 8.2 g Carbs | 28.9 g Fat * This may slightly differ depending on where you buy your ingredients from.